Wolf3s/xbmc4xbox-python/python/Doc/c-api/exceptions.rst

 recursive code does not necessarily invoke Python code (which tracks its recursion depth automatically).

-.. c:function:: int Py_EnterRecursiveCall(const char *where)
+.. c:function:: int Py_EnterRecursiveCall(char *where)

    Marks a point where a recursive C-level call is about to be performed.

-   If :const:`USE_STACKCHECK` is defined, this function checks if the OS stack overflowed using :c:func:`PyOS_CheckStack`.
+   If :const:`USE_STACKCHECK` is defined, this function checks if the the OS stack overflowed using :c:func:`PyOS_CheckStack`.
 In this is the case, it sets a :exc:`MemoryError` and returns a nonzero value.